sanjaybora04/CustomAiAssistant/readme.md

     * Lets take one more example of a module that repeats what you said:-</br>
     ![image](readmeContent/repeat.png)
     >Note: Don't forget to run train.py each time you make any change to "intents.json"

+---
+# Todos:-
+* use transformers to train the model